 You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

-The company said that it plans to use the funds to develop and commercialize its Proteograph proteomics platform for research and clinical applications.
+The company said that it plans to use the funds for facilities and equipment needed to scale up operation of its KScan phosphoproteomic platform.

 The firm is placing systems with at least two research collaborators and plans to target six to 10 early-access customers for its ProteoGraph platform in 2021.

 The Germany-based company is developing Molecular Cartography, a technology that offers multiplexed analysis of gene expression in tissues.

 The Stanford University spinout cofounded by Euan Ashley will use the funding to develop its microfluidics-based cell sorting and analysis technology.

 The company, which raised about $1.6 million earlier this year, said it will use the new funding to accelerate development of its 3D sequencing platform.

 The company plans to use proceeds from the round to further commercialize products based on its mass spec multinozzle emitter array (MEA) technology.

 The company said it will use proceeds from the round, which was led by Casdin Capital, to expand and commercialize its SomaScan platform and SomaSignal tests.